wgreene310/pde1d/README.md

 The Makefile is tested on Linux, so the paths set there for Eigen, Octave, etc. hould be up-to-date as of March 2019, but the paths to Eigen, Suitesparse, Octave, and Sundials can all be changed on the command line.

-The object files and the final `mex` file can be built by running
+After building Sundials as described above, the object files and the final `mex` file can be built by running

 ```shell
 make objects pde1d.mex